 While we can diagnose and treat most conditions, sometimes we need to refer you to one of three speciality clinics in the state: Fox Valley Referral Center in Grand Chute, Packerland Veterinary Clinic in Green Bay or UW-Madison Veterinary School.

 By the use of our in-clinic lab equipment, our staff can provide results faster to prevent delays in the treatment of the pets we are entrusted to care for.
-After collecting the blood, our techs and assistants can perform CBCs (white and red blood cell analysis), chemical panels (Liver, Kidney, Protein and Electrolyte levels) and Sedi-vue for urinalysis testing to provide our veterinarians the information needed to start the recommended treatment plan as quickly as possible.
+After collecting the blood, our certified veterinary technicians and veterinary assistants can perform CBCs (white and red blood cell analysis), chemical panels (Liver, Kidney, Protein, Pancreatic, Thyroid, Phenobarbital and Electrolyte levels) and Sedi-vue for urinalysis testing to provide our veterinarians the information needed to start the recommended treatment plan as quickly as possible.
 The use of a reference lab for more specialized tests can help to complete the remainder of the lab picture.

 We recently upgraded our radiograph machine to not only to improve the safety for our pets and staff, but to improve the quality of the pictures taken.
 The quality of the images now allows our doctors to improve diagnosis without retaking the image.
 By not using traditional film, we also are able to exchange images with our local referral center better and eliminate the need for chemical processing which is better for the environment.